h2o/h2o/deps/mruby/doc/guides/gc-arena-howto.md

 doc/guides/mrbconf.md).

-If you create many objects in C functions, memory usage will increase, since GC never kick in.
-This memory usage may look like memory leak, but will also make execution slower as more memory will need to be allocated.
+If you create many objects in C functions, memory usage will increase, since GC never kicks in.
+This memory usage may look like memory leaks, but will also make execution slower as more memory will need to be allocated.

 With the build time configuration, you can limit the maximum size of arena (e.g., 100).
 Then if you create many objects, arena overflows, thus you will get an "arena overflow error".

-To workaround these problems, we have `mrb_gc_arena_save()` and `mrb_gc_arena_restore()` functions.
+To work around these problems, we have `mrb_gc_arena_save()` and `mrb_gc_arena_restore()` functions.

 `int mrb_gc_arena_save(mrb)` returns the current position of the stack